IPK-BIT/divbrowse/docs/source/usage.rst

     $ divbrowse start --infer-config

 An attempt is made to infer the configuration from the data provided.
-A Zarr archive of the provided VCF file is automatically created and save in the same directory as the VCF file with `.zarr` appended to the original filename of the provided VCF file.
+A Zarr archive of the provided VCF file is automatically created and saved in the same directory as the VCF file with `.zarr` appended to the original filename of the provided VCF file.

 If you want to improve and customize the configuration, you can take the example config YAML file `divbrowse.config.yml.example`
 `(click to open)`_ file from the GitHub repository, rename it to `divbrowse.config.yml` and edit it to fit your requirements.